osquery/osquery/libraries/cmake/source/sleuthkit/README.md

 +SUBDIRS = tsk
 ```

-Prepare the environment
+Prepare the environment.

-Note: If building for M1, change the target to `-target arm64-apple-macos10.15` at the end of the `CFLAGS` environment variable.
+Note: If building for macOS ARM, change the target to `-target arm64-apple-macos10.15` at the end of the `CFLAGS` environment variable.

 ```bash
 export CFLAGS="-isysroot /Applications/Xcode_13.0.app/Contents/Developer/Platforms/MacOSX.platform/Developer/SDKs/MacOSX11.3.sdk -target x86_64-apple-macos10.14"
 export CXXFLAGS="${CFLAGS}"
 ```

-Configure the project
+Configure the project.

-Note: If building for M1, add `--host=arm64-apple-macos10.15` at the end of the configure invocation (otherwise the configure will fail, trying to launch an M1 binary locally).
+Note: If building for macOS ARM, add `--host=arm64-apple-macos10.15` at the end of the configure invocation (otherwise the configure will fail, trying to launch an M1 binary locally).

 ```bash
 ./bootstrap